guyfawcus/beer-fest.js/README.md

 to check the availability of a beer or to update it!
 (Don't worry, you can't change anything without logging in first)

-It could also be run locally on minimimal hardware (laptop, Raspberry Pi, whatever you fancy) so if you wanted, you could keep using 'the old way' while testing out this system without much bother.
+It could also be run locally on minimimal hardware (laptop, Raspberry Pi, whatever you fancy) so if you wanted, you could keep using *the old way* while testing out this system without much bother.

+****************
 Tech information
 ----------------
 There are a few different ways to implement this system and each has it's positives and negatives:

 ### The most basic way
 One machine to run the server and the browser - open two browser windows and connect an external monitor.
-Navigate to the 'Slideshow' page in one window and maximise it on the external screen.
+Navigate to the *Slideshow* page in one window and maximise it on the external screen.
-On the local screen, navigate to the 'Availability' page and maximise the browser window.
+On the local screen, navigate to the *Availability* page and maximise the browser window.

 This method has the advantage of being simple and quick to set up, but it does require running video cable from the computer to all of the displays.

 You could put this computer on a network and then connect to it over Wi-Fi from any number of devices, but this would mean that anyone connected would likely not be able to use mobile data,